citygml4j/citygml4j/citygml4j-cityjson/README.md

 ## Supported CityJSON versions
 `citygml4j-cityjson` supports parsing and writing `"CityJSON"` JSON objects as specified by CityJSON version 1.1 and 1.0.
-In addition, the `"CityJSONFeature"` approach introduced in CityJSON 1.1 for efficiently streaming large CityJSON files based on [JSON Lines](https://jsonlines.org/) is supported.
+In addition, the `"CityJSONFeature"` object introduced in CityJSON 1.1 for efficiently streaming large CityJSON files based on [JSON Lines](https://jsonlines.org/) is supported.

 CityJSON only encodes a subset of the CityGML conceptual model, and also provides extra content not available